ncatlab/nlab-content/pages/2/0/2/1/1202/content.md

 Ernst Zermelo gave a proof in 1904, but many mathematicians were concerned about the proof\'s validity.
 Analysis of Zermelo\'s proof isolated the [[axiom of choice]] and led to that axiom\'s first explicit formulation (also by Zermelo).

 That the well-ordering theorem is more of a *theorem* in need of a proof, while the axiom of choice is more of an *axiom* to be assumed without proof is, of course, a matter of opinion, but it\'s reflected in Jerry Bona\'s famous quotation:
->The Axiom of Choice is obviously true, the well-ordering principle obviously false, and who can tell about Zorn's lemma?
+>The Axiom of Choice is obviously true, the well-ordering principle obviously false, and who can tell about [[Zorn's lemma]]?

-Ironically, in [[constructive mathematics]], the well-ordering principle is actually *weaker* than the full axiom of choice, as it does not imply excluded middle by itself.
-However, this requires a careful definition of 'well order'; using a more na&#239;ve definition (called 'classical well-order' at [[well-order]]) makes the well-ordering theorem imply [[excluded middle]] and then the full axiom of choice by the usual classical argument.
+Ironically, in [[constructive mathematics]], the well-ordering principle is (seemingly) actually *weaker* than the full axiom of choice, as it does not imply excluded middle by itself.
+It does, however, imply the full axiom of choice (and hence excluded middle) if by 'well-order' we mean a _classical_ [[well-order]], in the sense that every inhabited subset has a least element, rather than the constructively sensible notion of well-order that merely permits inductive proofs.  [[Zorn's lemma] is likewise constructively weaker than the axiom of choice, although it is not particularly useful without excluded middle.

 +--{: .query}
 At least, as far as I can tell it doesn\'t.
 I\'ve never actually seen a metamathematical result proving this, however.